/ ComfyUI / Ultimate ComfyUI Custom Nodes: 20 Essential Extensions

 #7 - Reroute Nodes (Organization): Manages connection routing in complex workflows, prevents spaghetti connections crossing everywhere, and dramatically improves workflow readability.

-See our guide to fixing messy ComfyUI workflows for full reroute node usage.
+See our comprehensive guide to fixing messy ComfyUI workflows with reroute nodes and organization strategies for full reroute node usage.

 #8 - ComfyUI Nested Node Builder: